pallets/flask/docs/patterns/viewdecorators.rst

 of the URL map with dots converted to slashes + ``'.html'``.
 Otherwise the provided template name is used.
 When the decorated function returns, the dictionary returned is passed to the template rendering function.
-If `None` is returned, an empty dictionary is assumed.
+If `None` is returned, an empty dictionary is assumed, if something else than a dictionary is returned we return it from the function unchanged.
+That way you can still use the redirect function or return simple strings.

 Here the code for that decorator::